-The Company has raised \$4,758,850 in funding since the May 2002 announcement of the GeneMax Pharmaceuticals acquisition for all issuances of the Company's common stock.
+The Company has raised \$4,930,315 in funding since the May 2002 announcement of the GeneMax Pharmaceuticals acquisition for all subscriptions of the Company's common stock (including option exercises).
 Management believes that an estimated \$14,000,000 is required over the next three years for expenses associated with the balance of pre-clinical development and commencement of Phase I-II clinical trials for the TAP Cancer Vaccine and for various operating expenses.
-The Company plans to continue with preclinical work in the next quarter, including the advancement of the Molecular Medicine contract for production, optimization and testing of the cancer vaccine.
-The company plans to raise at least US\$5 million in the next 12 months to fund its programs.
+Assuming the Company raises additional funds, we plan to continue with preclinical work in the next quarter, including the advancement of the Molecular Medicine contract for production, optimization and testing of the cancer vaccine.